Vincinator/xlane-lkm/README.md

-This repository contains the SASSY project.
+This repository contains the ASGUARD project.

 	## #Source Tree Structure